About the solution

 Then the patient thought he could find a more complex device on the market, but there was none.

 “Within days, because I was able to do it so often, I was crushing the knots out of my neck.
 The headaches were gone.
 The incremental treatment you can give yourself daily eliminates the chronic problems because you’re constantly working the soft tissue.
 All of the stuff that was out there was not taking advantage of your biomechanics, it was just using a stationary object to get leverage”, Ross explained.

-The first prototype the inventor developed had a jury-rigged an old hockey elbow pad to hook on to one end.
+The first prototype the inventor developed had an old hockey elbow pad to hook on to one end.
 “And it worked great”, he said.

 After launching a crowdfunding campaign, in 2016, to further develop the product, Ross founded his own company.

-Nexxbar is patent-pending product that can be bought online for 129 USD.
+Nexxbar is a patent-pending product that can be bought online.
 It comes with a mobile app that features videos and instructions on how to use this tool.

 “You really become a master of your own anatomy after a while, and it doesn’t take long.
 It’s a matter of weeks,” the entrepreneur noted.

 This solution shall not include mention to the use of drugs, chemicals or biologicals (including food); invasive devices; offensive, commercial or inherently dangerous content.
 This solution was not medically validated.
 Proceed with caution!
 If you have any doubts, please consult with a health professional.

 Head and Neck